built-on-openfin/container-starter/how-to/use-security-realms/README.md

 This repository demonstrates how to use OpenFin Runtime security realms to isolate application that have different target environments and enable interoperability between applications sharing the same target environment.

-Before diving in we recommend taking some time reading an [overview of how security realms work](https://developers.openfin.co/of-docs/docs/openfin-security#security-realms)
+Before diving in we recommend taking some time reading an [overview of how security realms work](https://developers.openfin.co/of-docs/docs/openfin-security#security-realms).

 ---

 ## How it Works

-Security realms can be enabled by specifying an OpenFin Container runtime argument in an application's manifest.
+Security realms can be enabled by specifying the `--security-realm` argument in an application's manifest.
+The value is the name of the security realm.

 ![adding a security realm as a runtime argument](./assets/set-security-realm.gif)

 ---

-## Getting Started
+## Get Started

-Follow the instructions below to get up and running!
+Follow the instructions below to get up and running.

+### Set up the project

 1. Install dependencies.
 Note that these examples assume you are in the sub-directory for the example.